Home Care: What is Palliative Care?

 This is known as palliative care and is the focus of this short guide aimed at ensuring that you have the information you need if you have to consider this care at home option, or another similar choice, for a relative or friend.

 First and foremost, it is vital to understand what palliative care is.
 Fortunately, it is not as confusing as it may seem.

 In short, palliative care is the support, care and treatment needed by someone who is living with what is often called a life-limiting condition or illness.
+This can, for example, be someone 3.
 This type of care is also known as supportive care and may extend to family and friends, as well as the primary care recipient.

 Aims of palliative care

 The main aim of any sort of palliative care is to maintain or enhance the quality of life of your loved one, ensuring that they remain as well and active as they can for as long as possible.
 This type of companion care can include a variety of facets but may feature: